How to Make Your Website Load Faster

 A CSS helps style the individual elements on a page.
 They set the colour, font size, padding and margins to name a few.

-Often though, a website will have many separate CSS scripts adding to the amount of HTTP requests a browser needs to make when downloading a page.
+Often though, a site will have many separate CSS scripts adding too many HTTP requests a browser needs to make when downloading a page.

 You can resolve this issue by combining all CSS script files into one style sheet.
-This would reduce the amount of files the browser will need to download.
+Doing this will reduce the number of files the browser will need to download.

 I suggest checking all the external scripts of your website and applying the same method.

-If you are not using some of the scripts then I suggest removing them all together.
+If you are not using some of the scripts, then you should remove them all together.

 The most common scripts on any website will be the CSS and JS scripts.